peterhinch/micropython-font-to-py/FONT_TO_PY.md

 is determined by command arguments.
 By default fonts are stored in variable pitch form.
 This may be overidden by a command line argument.

+By default the ASCII character set (ordinal values 32 to 126 inclusive) is supported.
+Command line arguments can modify this range as required, if necessary to include extended ASCII characters up to 255.

 Further arguments ensure that the byte contents and layout are correct for the target display hardware.
 Their usage should be specified in the documentation for the device driver.